-Certain of the Company's products, including the DuraGen(R) Dural Graft products, NeuraGen(TM) Nerve Guide, INTEGRA(R) Dermal Regeneration Template, INTEGRA(TM) Bi-Layer Matrix Wound Dressing, and BioMend(R) Absorbable Collagen Membrane, contain material derived from bovine tissue.
+Certain of the Company's products, including the DuraGen(R) Dural Graft Matrix products, NeuraGen(TM) Nerve Guide, INTEGRA(R) Dermal Regeneration Template, INTEGRA(TM) Bi Layer Matrix Wound Dressing, and BioMend(R) Absorbable Collagen Membrane, contain material derived from bovine tissue.
 Products that contain materials derived from animal sources, including food as well as pharmaceuticals and medical devices, are increasingly subject to scrutiny from the press and regulatory authorities.
-These products comprised approximately 32% of product revenues in the three month periods ended March 31, 2004 and 2003.
+These products comprised 30% and 31% of total revenues in the three month periods ended March 31, 2005 and 2004, respectively.
 Accordingly, widespread public controversy concerning collagen products, new regulation, or a ban of the Company's products containing material derived from bovine tissue, could have a material adverse effect on the Company's current business or its ability to expand its business.

-Product

-revenues

-by major

-geographic

-area are
+Total revenues by major geographic area are summarized below:

-summarized

-below:

-United

-Asia Other

-States

-Europe

-Pacific

-Foreign

-Total

---(in